datawire/quark/README.md

 Quark code is stored in text files with a .q file extension.

-See the Quark Language Reference for more specifics about language structure and language elements.
+See the [Quark Language Reference](http://datawire.github.io/quark/language-reference/index.html) for more specifics about language structure and language elements.

 ## Next Steps

-Please read the Quark Installation and Configuration Guide for more detailed information about installation, configuration, compilation, packaging, and documentation generation.
+Please read the [Quark Installation and Configuration Guide](http://datawire.github.io/quark/install/index.html) for more detailed information about installation, configuration, compilation, packaging, and documentation generation.

-The Quark Language Reference provides information about how to code in Quark and specifics about individual language elements including keywords, operators, functions, data types, and annotations.
+The [Quark Language Reference](http://datawire.github.io/quark/language-reference/index.html) provides information about how to code in Quark and specifics about individual language elements including keywords, operators, functions, data types, and annotations.

-The Quark Examples repository (located in the examples directory) includes a wide variety of examples illustrating both simple language features and full end-to-end service implementations.
+The [Quark Examples repository](https://github.com/datawire/quark/tree/master/examples) (located in the examples subdirectory of the repository) includes a wide variety of examples illustrating both simple language features and full end-to-end service implementations.

-The Quark Issues list provides a list of known issues - please feel free to add new issues or feature requests as you start to use Quark.
+The [Quark Issues list](https://github.com/datawire/quark/issues) provides a list of known issues - please feel free to add new issues or feature requests as you start to use Quark.